AbdurRehman712/laravel-secure-admin-framework/FRESH_INSTALLATION_GUIDE.md

 **Error**: "Access denied for user"
 **Solution**: Check database credentials in `.env` file.

+**Error**: "Unable to locate a class or view for component [filament-panels::form.actions]" **Solution**: This occurs during view caching.
+The installation scripts now skip view caching automatically.
+If you encounter this manually, avoid running `php artisan view:cache` with Filament applications.

 ## 📋 Post-Installation Checklist

 - [ ] Application loads without errors at `/admin`